 platform in ascending order and

-A list of theme packages can be returned in the same way as described in Get package details.
+This response contains a list of theme packages, each with the structure described in Get package details.